ibm-cds-labs/metrics-collector-aggregation-microservice/README.md

 * countdistinct - count numbers of distinct values of a single element of the message
 * customstats - calculate stats on a value returned by a supplied function

-This service is designed to be paired with the [Metrics Collector Microservice](https://github.com/ibm-cds-labs/metrics-collector-microservice) which sends web traffic data to a Redis, RabbitMQ or Kafka queue or pubsub channel.
-Other Microservices can listen to the data arriving on those channels, services such as the [Metrics Collector Storage Microservice](https://github.com/ibm-cds-labs/metrics-collector-storage-microservice) which can store data in Cloudant, MongoDB or ElasticSearch.
+This service is designed to be paired with the [Simple Logging Service](https://github.com/ibm-cds-labs/simple-logging-service) which sends web traffic data to a Redis, RabbitMQ or Kafka queue or pubsub channel.
+Other Microservices can listen to the data arriving on those channels, services such as the [Simple Logging Storage Microservice](https://github.com/ibm-cds-labs/simple-logging-storage) which can store data in Cloudant, MongoDB or ElasticSearch.

 The story is told in our blog [here](https://developer.ibm.com/clouddataservices/2016/03/03/simple-metrics-collector-microservices-edition/) with a step-by-step guide to deploying on Bluemix with Compose services [here](https://www.compose.io/articles/deploying-the-metrics-collector-microservice-on-compose/).